JulePralle/SDC_Term1_Project1_FindingLaneLines/README.md

 * P1-JP.ipynb: notebook containing the code
 * yellow.mp4/gif: a video showing the lane line detection on the yellow line example
 * white.mp4/gif: a video showing the lane line detection on the white line example
-* writeup.md: summarizing the results
+* README.md: this writeup summarizing the results

 ## Reflection